galagithub/btt_relay_os/README.md

 5) use the PlatformIO tab to build all targets

 <p>Written using C language.
 All the build requirements are automatically handled by PlatformIO.</p>
-<p>Development environment assumes you have a 5V serial adapter to flash the MCU (to use the Upload feature form PlatformIO).
+<p>Development environment assumes you have a 5V serial adapter to flash the MCU (use the Upload feature from PlatformIO).
 The oficial upload tool is available on the MCU vendor web page.</p>
 <p>Uses [mgoblin/STC15lib](https://github.com/mgoblin/STC15lib) MCU library.</p>

 > [!NOTE]